syncfusion-content/xamarin-docs/Xamarin/TreeView/Item-height-customization.md

 ---
 layout: post
 title: TreeView Item Height Customization | Xamarin.Forms | Syncfusion
-description: Customize the height of items in a Xamarin.Forms TreeView.
-Auto fit the items based on content
+description: Customize the height of the items in a Xamarin.Forms TreeView.
+Autofit the items based on node content.
 platform: xamarin
 control: SfTreeView
 documentation: ug
 ---

-# Item Height Customization
+# Item Height Customization in Xamarin TreeView (SfTreeView)

 The TreeView provides various options to customize the height of items.
 To achieve this customization, please walkthrough the below sections: